-The subject matter of CHM 11600 deals with the following topics: solutions, intermolecular forces, chemical equilibrium, acids/bases/buffers, reduction-oxidation, electrochemistry, and chemical thermodynamics.
+The subject matter of CHM 11610 and 11620 deals with the following topics: chemical thermodynamics, chemical equilibrium, kinetics, acids/bases/buffers, reduction-oxidation, and electrochemistry.
 Many of these topics are related, such as chemical equilibrium and acids/bases/buffers, or electrochemistry and thermodynamics.
-These topics rest upon a foundation of understanding fundamental concepts covered in a general chemistry I course, or CHM 11500.
+These topics rest upon a foundation of understanding fundamental concepts covered in a general chemistry I course, or CHM 11510.